svjack/Light-A-Video/README.md

 Adapted from image relighting models, Light-A-Video introduces two key techniques to enhance lighting consistency.
 First, we design a Consistent Light Attention (CLA) module, which enhances cross-frame interactions within the self-attention layers to stabilize the generation of the background lighting source.
-Second, leveraging the physical principle of light transport independence, we apply linear blending between the source video’s appearance and the relighted appearance, using a Progressive Light Fusion \textbf{(PLF)} strategy to ensure smooth temporal transitions in illumination.
+Second, leveraging the physical principle of light transport independence, we apply linear blending between the source video’s appearance and the relighted appearance, using a Progressive Light Fusion (PLF) strategy to ensure smooth temporal transitions in illumination.
 Experiments show that Light-A-Video improves the temporal consistency of relighted video while maintaining the image quality,  ensuring coherent lighting transitions across frames.
 </details>